 Welcome to my blog!

-I’m the author of the best-selling personal finance book, Millionaire Teacher—The Nine Rules of Wealth You Should Have Learned in School.
-Published by John Wiley & Sons, you can order it today as a paperback or Kindle edition (What is Kindle?) through Amazon.
+I’m the author of the best-selling personal finance book, Millionaire Teacher—The Nine Rules of Wealth You Should Have Learned in School (Wiley 2011, 2nd Ed.
+2017).

 I have also written The Global Expatriate’s Guide To Investing – From Millionaire Teacher to Millionaire Expat (Wiley, 2015).

 I used to teach Personal Finance at Singapore American School, but I now travel the world with my wife as a ‘digital nomad’.
 I often deliver public presentations about saving and investing while continuing to write.

 Currently, I write for The Globe and Mail and for AssetBuilder, a U.S. based financial service company.
 My previous writings included a column for Canadian Business magazine as well as articles for MoneySense magazine.

 If you didn’t grow up in a wealthy household, you and I probably have plenty in common.
 My dad was a mechanic, and my mom worked part-time at a retail store, earning slightly more than the minimum wage.
 As one of four children, my parents expected me to pay for my own college education.
 Perhaps I developed an early respect for money because I never had any, while growing up.

 And when I was 19, I met a mechanic who happened to be a millionaire.
 I learned that it wasn’t always necessary to have a high paying job, in order to build wealth.
 I wanted to become a school teacher.
 And I figured that if a mechanic could grow wealthy on a middle class salary, then I could too.

 So before my 20th birthday, I started to invest.
 Along the way, I learned some vital financial lessons.
 And as I started to succeed, financially, I grew more baffled at the absence of sound financial lessons in schools.